 Forious faucets are a mix of contemporary and traditional designs.
 Some of the designs sold by Furuisi are patented faucet designs.
 A patented design cannot lawfully be used by any other company without permission.

 Design patents are not that hard to get.
-Even a minor variation on an existing design is usually sufficiently original enough to get a patent.
+Even a minor variation on an existing design is usually original enough to get a patent.

 Chinese companies are seldom hotbeds of design innovation.
 The goal of Chinese manufacturers is to sell as many faucets as possible, which means keeping their designs well within the mainstream to appeal to as many potential buyers as possible.